acquiredsecurity/shotliner/README.md

 # Shotliner

 **Shotliner** is a malware forensic timeline diffing tool.
-Inspired by [Regshot](https://github.com/Seabreg/Regshot), it compares a clean baseline timeline against a post-infection timeline to identify newly introduced artifact activity.
+Inspired by [Regshot](https://github.com/Seabreg/Regshot), it compares a clean baseline forensic timeline against a post-infection timeline to identify newly introduced artifact activity.
 Ideal for malware triage, reverse engineering, and forensic investigations.
 Always take a snapshot of your clean VM!
 Take a baseline collection and process your raw forensic artifacts with the tools below.

 Tools you should use for triae collection and data processing.
 - Kape/EZ tools